GarethTacos/shitdencalc/README.md

 ## about the files
 - gru.flac is short audio to test the audio.c (Blue Archive OST 253)
-- audio.c and audio.h handle background audio via cubeb
+- audio.c and audio.h handle background audio via OpenAL Soft (not cubeb sorry forgor update)
-- misc.c and misc.h handles title and help
+- misc.c and misc.h handles title and help texts
-- main.c does the mathing
+- main.c does the mathing because ues
 - iamu_miku.flac is the audio shitden requested himself (I Nan Desu)
-- debug is just debug
+- debug is just debug binary (linux64)
-- compile.sh is the flags i use for clang
+- compile.sh is the flags i use for clang (important if you want deterministic output)

 ## And as per standard procedure...
 (Licensing)
 This project is licensed under the GPL-3.0-or-later.